Hockey Canada sexual assault scandal: Backlash

+Hockey Canada's response

+Hockey Canada required all players to participate in its investigation into the alleged sexual assault and stated that those who do not will be banned from all Hockey Canada activities and programs immediately.
+In addition, Hockey Canada disallowed all players from the 2018 World Juniors Men's team from competing in international competition until the investigation and adjudicative process of the alleged sexual assault has been completed.

+Additionally, the entire board of directors as well as president and CEO Scott Smith resigned in October 2022.
+On December 17, 2022, Hockey Canada elected a new board of directors.
+The board will serve a special one-year term in order to focus on creating necessary change to improve the governance at Hockey Canada.
+Since then, the newly installed board vowed to change the culture within the sport and the organization.
+Katherine Henderson was named Hockey Canada's new president and CEO in October 2023.
+Hockey Canada hired human rights leader Irfan Chaudhry as its first vice-president of diversity and inclusion.

 Parliamentary probe

-In June 2022, federal Minister for Sport Pascale St-Onge called for a forensic audit into whether taxpayer funding was used to pay out sexual assault settlements.
+In June 2022, Minister St-Onge called for a forensic audit into whether taxpayer funding was used to pay out sexual assault settlements.
 St-Onge also paused federal funding to Hockey Canada until it explained its response to the 2018 allegations.
 On June 20, 2022, the Standing Committee on Canadian Heritage opened an inquiry into Hockey Canada's handling of the 2018 allegations.
 Former Hockey Canada CEO Tom Renney, current CEO Scott Smith, and Hockey Canada Foundation chair Dave Andrews delivered testimony during the first day of the inquiry.
 The inquiry included claims that none of the players allegedly involved in the incident were compelled to participate in its investigations, and revealed that Hockey Canada had received one or two reports of assault per-year in the last five to six years.
 MP Anthony Housefather felt that keeping the accused players anonymous was "troubling", since "[potential] perpetrators of a criminal act" may still be playing, and possibly be in the NHL.
 Smith stated that Hockey Canada was "driven to change the culture in this game", stating that "one [case] in the last five to six years — not one to two each year, one in the last five to six years — is too many", and that four-to-six players declined to participate in the investigation.

-In September 2022, Peter Julian, NDP member of Parliament (MP) for New Westminster—Burnaby, requested a "thorough" audit into Hockey Canada's finances since 2016; he accused the organization of spending thousands of dollars on expensive dinner parties, hotel rooms, and championship rings for board members.
+In September 2022, NDP member of parliament Peter Julian requested a "thorough" audit into Hockey Canada's finances since 2016; he accused the organization of spending thousands of dollars on expensive dinner parties, hotel rooms, and championship rings for board members.